ebay managed payments

 Simplified eBay Managed Payments Fees

-Under eBay managed payments, the final value fee is deducted from the sale amount.
-In the event of refunds or cancellations, eBay retains only the order fee and returns the remaining portion to the seller.
+eBay deducts the final value fee from the sale amount under the managed payments before you get paid on eBay.
+If there are refunds or cancellations, eBay holds onto only the order fee and returns the rest to the seller.

-eBay charges sellers fees ranging from 2% to 15% based on the product category for managed payments.
-Additionally, the company applies a fixed fee of $0.30 per order.
+eBay charges its managed payments sellers a fee that’s from 2% to 15% of the category sales.
+In addition, a fixed fee of $0.30 is charged on each order.

 Integrate eBay with Shopify